rstraub/rstraub.github.io/_drafts/why-use-tdd-an-xp-perspective.md

 As I mentioned, TDD is the subject of quite some controversy amongst developers.
 Software engineers either love or hate it.
 I believe those who haven't tried TDD or hate it might not fully see the point.

-**A practice without underlying values is a hollow shell**.

 It's like not wanting to stretch before going out for a run simply because you are unaware that it prevents injuries.
 Without that knowledge, stretching seems like a waste of time and effort.

-Thus, *the goal of a practice is what gives it meaning*.
+**The underlying values of a practice give it it's meaning.**

 ## Improving Feedback by Using TDD